tanin47/whowish_word/README.md

 2. You'll see an edit icon on each word
 3. Click on an edit icon to edit the corresponding word
 4. Fill in a new word, and click save
-	* If it is the first time, you will need to fill master password at this point.
-(The instruction how to set password is in 'How to use it' section)

 And when you have finished, deactivate edit mode.